veselinastaneva/th-docs/deployment/sklearn.md

 ### `.verified(reload=False)`

-After every deployment based on your `.samples({...})` explained above, TeachableHub is verifing whether or not the deployment is configured correctly and woking as expected.
+After every deployment based on your `.samples({...})` explained above, TeachableHub is verifying whether or not the deployment is configured correctly and working as expected.

 The `reload` option is to retrieve the latest updated deployment state from the TeachableHub platform.